vishnuprasath-codes/DSA_journey/README.md

 | Heaps / Priority Queue |    0     |   10     | ![0%](https://progress-bar.dev/0/) |
 | Sorting                |    0     |   10     | ![0%](https://progress-bar.dev/0/) |
 | Others (Mix)           |    0     |   10     | ![0%](https://progress-bar.dev/0/) |

+> Progress bars auto-update as you change the ✅ count!

 ---

 ✅ **Tip**: Keep updating the count as you solve more problems.

+📌 Optional: Use GitHub issues or a Kanban board for task management!

+---